-- 1.11 The definition of PPPs as provided in the Rajasthan Transparency in Public Procurement (RTPP) Act, 2012 shall be updated accordingly. - 1.12 Comprehensive rules on transparent and competitive award and for professional management of PPPs shall be suitably developed and incorporated under the aegis of the RTPP Rules 2013. - 1.13 Model Concession Agreements (MCAs) shall be professionally developed and published in public domain in a manner similar to that provided for preparation of standard bidding documents under the RTPP Act.
-Where MCAs have been notified/published by the Government of India or any of its departments/ agencies for specific purposes; the same shall be enabled under the RTPP Act for use by administrative departments for the purposes of drafting SCAs as may be necessary, or for using such MCAs mutatis mutandis.
+- 1.12 The definition of PPPs as provided in the Rajasthan Transparency in Public Procurement (RTPP) Act, 2012 shall be updated accordingly. - 1.13 Comprehensive rules on transparent and competitive award and for efficient management of PPPs shall be suitably developed and incorporated under the aegis of the RTPP Rules 2013. - 1.14 Model Concession Agreements (MCAs) shall be professionally developed and published in public domain in a manner similar to that provided for preparation of standard bidding documents under the RTPP Act.
+Where MCAs have been notified/ published by the Government of India or any of its departments/ agencies for specific purposes; the same shall be enabled under the RTPP Act for use of administrative departments for the purposes of drafting SCAs as may be necessary. - 1.15 Existing PPP guidelines of the State Government shall be revised and updated accordingly.